ibm-cloud-docs/account/usage-report.md

 | Discount (%)   | `resources.plans.usage.discounts.discount`, semicolon(;) delimited | Discount percentage that is applied to the account |
 | Discount ID    | `resources.plans.usage.discounts.ref`, semicolon(;) delimited | Reference ID of the discount |
 {: class="simple-tab-table"}
-{: caption="Account summary CSV header titles and JSON report fields for account resource usage" caption-side="bottom"}
+{: caption="Table 5.
+Account summary CSV header titles and JSON report fields for account resource usage" caption-side="bottom"}
 {: tab-group="account-summary-0-1"}
 {: #service-name-0-1}
 {: tab-title="Account Resource Usage"}

 ### Understanding your instances report
-{: #table-account-instance-csv}
+{: #table-account-instance-report}

 The following tables show the correlation between the heading titles in your CSV report and API parameters.
 For more information about JSON report fields, see [Usage Reports: Get resource instance usage in an account](/apidocs/metering-reporting#get-resource-usage-account).
 Each row of the **Account Instance Usage** section represents an instance usage of a specific metric in a service plan.